 We are pleased to welcome Chartwells into DJPA to provide our school meals.

-Please see below for their welcome letter and menu.
+Please see below for their latest menu.

 During the morning registration, the children are asked what they are having for lunch – a simple response of “packed lunch” or “school dinner” is needed.